 - Local interconnection.
 It is important to have connections with people.
-With the knowledge of the social environment, it is easier to gain trust and you know which companies you can attract to your project.
+With the knowledge of the social environment, it is easier to gain trust.
+You know which companies you can attract to your project.
 It is like knowledge of the context of partnership.

 - First-hand experience.
-You have a unique possibility to learn the real needs of the people of your location.
-At least, you faced problems yourself and you know what and how to improve.
-You know the “pre context” of communication and you can guess the audience’s tastes, so it is easier to recognize the most efficient marketing strategy.
+You have a unique possibility to learn the real needs of the people from the region you are going to work in.
+At least, you might have faced problems yourself and you can already guess what and how to improve.
+You know the “pre context” of this communication “business-people”, audience’s tastes, so it is easier to recognize the most efficient marketing strategy.

 - Local support.
 Foreign companies look destined from a certain group, while local companies are more readily supported by people from the same location.
 It is a matter of pride and community.
-People are inclined to be in a group and when you start the business in a familiar location, you already have common ground with your audience.
+When you start a business in a familiar location, you already have common ground with your audience.

-The key message is that we should not underestimate possibilities which are provided by local businesses.
-Globalization is about “how much you can produce”, but locality is about “how good and specific your product is”.
+The key message is that we should not underestimate possibilities which are provided to local businesses.
+Globalization is about “how much you can sell”, but locality is about “how good and specific your offer is”.

 Wants of a certain group of people may not coincide with the demands of people from other places.
 It generates the possibilities for a niche market—a market with a range of products and services that are relevant only in a certain place.
-It may grow in the form of a local services marketplace or local product one, but any of them should belong to a certain category.
+It may grow in the form of a local services marketplace.

 A niche market is a specificity of the business; a part of a market with high demand and low supply.
 Working in a certain niche gives an advantage to a business owner since there is no genuine competition.
 Sometimes people are afraid that they can miss opportunities if they choose a niche, but these hesitations are unfair.